scgbern/scgpico/content/wiki/faq/mailman/howToFixTooManyRecipientsError/index.md

 ---
-Title: What can I do about a "Too many recipients to the message" error?
+Title: What can I do about a Too many recipients to the message error?
 ---

 - **Q What can I do about a "Too many recipients to the message" error?**